 It is defined in Define Scope and Define WBS Planning processes of Project Scope Management

-- Requirements are details of scope, and they are defined and refine throughout the project Initiation and planning phase.
+- Requirements are details of scope, and they are defined and refined throughout the project Initiation and planning phase.
 Requirements are defined by the customer.

-A challenge with these two is that in a common day of a project they largely mean the same and many uses them interchangeably.
+A challenge with these two is that on a common day of a project, they largely mean the same and many uses them interchangeably.